thekevinscott/UpscalerJS/docs/docs/documentation/troubleshooting.md

 UpscalerJS only supports models whose input layers are set up to accept rank 4 tensors.

 If you believe this is in error, or you have a particular use case you think would be appropriate for UpscalerJS, [please open a Github issue](https://github.com/thekevinscott/UpscalerJS/issues/new/choose).

+## Input Size and Patch Size

+Some models have fixed input shapes that require images be of a certain shape.

+For these models, `patchSize` and `padding` variables will be ignored.

+Please omit these variables for these models.